 How Can a Military Member Upgrade their Discharge or Receive a Correction of Military Records?

-Although most veterans are extremely proud to have served their country and their families are grateful for the sacrifices they have made in the name of freedom, the sad truth is that like any large organization, the military bureaucracy makes mistakes.
+Although most veterans are extremely proud to have served their country and their families are grateful for the sacrifices they have made in the name of freedom, the sad truth is that like any large organization, the military bureaucracy makes mistakes and that’s why we have a correction of military records.
 Military members find multiple types of errors in their service records that can affect many aspects of their life such as benefit eligibility, security clearances or more simply the way in which the veteran views their years of service.
 These errors can range from improperly filed military performance reviews and evaluations and demotions in rank to unjust letters of counseling, reprimands and even discharge or court-martial.

 In order to provide military members an avenue to address these errors, each branch of the military has a Board for the Correction of Military Records (BCMR) and a Discharge Review Board (DRB).
 These Boards are designed to provide relief for military members when other avenues and appeals have been exhausted.